 In December 2005, I completed my Bachelor of Science in Psychology at East Tennessee State University, where I was an undergraduate research associate in Dr. Chris Dula's Applied Psychology Lab.
 I'm trained in various crisis intervention techniques.
 And the camera?
 Self-taught.

-I was diagnosed with Bipolar II Disorder in 2004.
-I'm also a survivor of nine years of self-injury and a suicide attempt catalyzed by an emotionally and physically abusive relationship.
+I struggled with self-injury for nine years, and survived a suicide attempt catalyzed by an emotionally and physically abusive relationship.
+I was diagnosed with bipolar II disorder in 2004.
 It is these experiences, coupled with the loss of friends to suicide and a lack of resources for attempt survivors, that prompted me to start working on Live Through This.

 In February 2013, I raised $23,000 via Kickstarter to take the project on the road.
 As of March 2015, I've photographed 117 suicide attempt survivors in 14 US cities.

 Live Through This has been covered by the New York Times, Associated Press, Upworthy, NPR, and more.
 I've spoken about the project at universities and conferences nationwide.
 I've provided commentary on various radio and TV programs (including the Glenn Beck Program).
-I was recently named New Yorker of the Week by NY1 News, and I've even told my story onstage to a room full of science enthusiasts while violently ill.
+Recent achievements include winning the inaugural Paul G. Quinnett Lived Experience Writing Contest and being named New Yorker of the Week by NY1 News.
+I've even told my story onstage to a room full of science enthusiasts while violently ill.

 My writing has been published in Cosmopolitan, xoJane, and Huffington Post.

 I live in Brooklyn with my wife (a fellow Miami native) and various furry creatures.
 You can see more of my work at deseraestage.com.